Show timers · Stage displays · Live events

 • Your hardware is on you - no hardware warranty on a self-build

-• Full manuals and the parts list are public before you buy
+• Full manuals and the exact tested parts list come with the image

 • Want it done for you?
 That's what the finished units are for